-All MS Series inverter/chargers have automatic neutral-to-ground switching to specifically work in multiple source applications.
-The MS Series inverters use an internal relay that automatically connects the AC neutral output terminal to the vehicle/boat's ground while inverting (Inverter mode) to provide the neutral-to-ground bond; as shown in Figure 2-20.
-However, when an external AC source (i.e., shore power or a generator) is qualified, another neutral-to-ground connection is introduced in the system.
-When the MS Series is connected to this external AC source and goes into Standby mode, the internal relay automatically opens the neutral-to-ground connection as shown in Figure 2-21.
+All MS-G Series inverter/chargers have automatic neutral-to-ground switching to specifically work in multiple source or mobile (i.e., truck/RV/boat) applications.
+The MS-G Series inverters use an internal relay that automatically connects the AC neutral output terminal to the vehicle/boat's ground while inverting (Inverter mode) to provide the neutral-to-ground bond; as shown in Figure 2-21.
+However, when an external AC source (i.e., shorepower or a generator) is connected, another neutral-to-ground connection is introduced in the system.
+When the MS-G Series is connected to this external AC source and goes into Standby mode, the internal relay automatically opens the neutral-to-ground connection as shown in Figure 2-22.
 This design keeps two neutral-to-ground connections from occurring at the same time, thereby preventing an electrical shock hazard between the vehicle/boat's neutral and the external AC source's neutral.